xydan83/open62541-nodeset-exporter/README.md

 The exported node structure can be loaded onto another server, for example, using another [NodesetLoader](https://github.com/open62541/open62541-nodeset-loader) project.

-The library does not currently support exporting node values and exporting custom types.
-All this is planned for implementation.
+The library does not currently support exporting custom types.
+This is planned for implementation.

 The build for Windows has not been tested and is not supported but is planned for implementation.